Retail Hours : 9-5 Thursday AND Saturday

 B. For in-ground, if instant screening is required for 2 story structures; we suggest ¾ plant/ linear foot of XL plants for the back row, then 1-1/2 plants/linear foot in a zigzag pattern for the front rows.
 The XL plants usually have to be guyed off.

 Planting issues: The most frequently asked question is whether the soil should be amended prior to planting.
 From your standpoint, the answer is “no”.
-If you put a 15' tall plant in loose soil, you can imagine what that will do in the first strong wind or ice storm.
-On the other hand, if you pack soil tightly around the burlap (leave it with the string on it), you WON'T have to go back.
+If you put a 20' tall plant in loose soil, you can imagine what that will do in the first strong wind or ice storm.
+On the other hand, if you pack soil tightly around the burlap of a 10-12' plant, you won't have to go back to reinstall it.
 Be sure not to step on the root ball!
 Unlike a tree, you can bury this a little deeper than the root ball for more stability if necessary.
 Proper mulching and a few earthworms will accomplish virtually the same thing as soil amendment next year, allowing the rhizomes to take hold and support the plant beautifully.
 Mulch- Another place where bamboo is different from a tree.
 There is no bark, and the skin has a silica impregnated tough outer layer.
 You can bring the mulch up to the plant without concern of disease.
 5-6 inches of any mulch will do.
 Grass clippings, leaves, wood chips, pine straw- most anything except hot manure.
 You want NO nitrogen on these plants for 4-5 months.
 You need thick mulch to retain consistent soil moisture and temperatures for the first year or so.
 If the plants are going into an area which holds water for more than a day, you need to either change species or better yet, build a berm to get it started

 If the client is an aggressive gardener, you can help them get extremely creative, and can modify both horizontally and vertically on an annual basis.
 Four dramatically different shapes of the same species obtained by grooming can be seen in the video on our "Containers" page.
 From a simple grove, you can progress to an elaborate setting.
 Check out Charles Mann Photography's bamboo in Kyoto Gardens for an example of what your client could have you create over several years.
 This photo is of a drastically thinned grove probably of “Robert Young” with fabulous under-plantings and sculpting.